wrattler/wrattler-design/data-store/data-store.md

 particular person, such as Fred Flintstone, one must create a relation (of persons, perhaps) whose domains are collectively sufficient uniquely to identify Fred Flintstone amongst all other persons.
-In practice, such domains are not always available (or at least obvious) and it is common to find onself having two persons whom the known facts fail to individuate.
+In practice, such domains are not always available (or at least obvious) and it is common to find oneself having two persons whom the known facts fail to individuate.

 Suppose there are two persons about whom the known facts are identical.
 Such